 Lucas committed to significantly increasing transparency and community participation at the town level, especially around the budget.
 Residents deserve a budget that has significantly more detail than the one that we were given.
 Without sufficient detail on each line item, we cannot tell if our money is being spent efficiently, and we cannot hold our officials accountable.

-, in draft format for public comment.
+, in draft format and open for your comments.

 We are launching several initiatives which will demonstrate that we are campaigning the same way we will govern: with respect, with fresh thinking, and by creating more meaningful opportunities for community participation.